J. Philippe Rushton

 John Philippe Rushton (December 3, 1943 – October 2, 2012) was a Canadian psychologist and author.
 He taught at the University of Western Ontario until the early 1990s, and became known to the general public during the 1980s and 1990s for promoting anti-Black racism through his widely discredited research on race and intelligence, race and crime, and other purported racial correlations.

 Rushton's work has been heavily criticized by the scientific community for the poor quality of its research, with many academics arguing that it was conducted under a racist agenda.
 From 2002 until his death, he served as the head of the Pioneer Fund, an organization founded in 1937 to promote eugenics, which has been described as racist and white supremacist in nature, and as a hate group by the Southern Poverty Law Center.
 He also published articles in and spoke at conferences organized by the white supremacist magazine American Renaissance.

 Rushton was a Fellow of the Canadian Psychological Association and a onetime Fellow of the John Simon Guggenheim Memorial Foundation.
 In 2020, the Department of Psychology of the University of Western Ontario released a statement stating that "much of [Rushton's] research was racist", was "deeply flawed from a scientific standpoint", and "Rushton's legacy shows that the impact of flawed science lingers on, even after qualified scholars have condemned its scientific integrity."
 As of 2021, Rushton has had six research publications retracted for being scientifically flawed, unethical, and not replicable, and for advancing a racist agenda despite evidence contradictory to his claims.

+In early 2026, the Canadian Psychological Association revoked Rushton's Fellow status, stating that "Dr. Rushton's published work on race and intelligence is fundamentally inconsistent with the established scientific evidence and ethical standards that guide the discipline of psychology."

 Early life and education

 Rushton was born in Bournemouth, England.
 During his childhood, he emigrated with his family to South Africa, where he lived from age four to eight (1948–1952).
 His father was a building contractor and his mother came from France.
 The family moved to Canada, where Rushton spent most of his teen years.
 He returned to England for university, receiving a B.Sc. in psychology from Birkbeck College at the University of London in 1970, and, in 1973, his Ph.D. in social psychology from the London School of Economics for work on altruism in children.
-He continued his work at the University of Oxford until 1974.
+He then spent one year as a postdoctoral fellow at University of Oxford until 1974.